-- When whisking the egg mixture into the warm cream, whisk continuously.
+- When whisking the egg mixture into the warm cream, whisking continuously.
 If the cream is too hot, the eggs will begin to cook.

-- It may seem hard, but once the egg mixture and the cream are blended, keep stirring for the cremiest texture.
+- It may seem hard, but once the egg mixture and the cream are blended, keep stirring for the creamiest texture.